-Federal Laws and Canadian Environmental Protection Act (Government of Canada 1999a) Regulations Environmental Quality Guidelines (CCME] 2021).
-(Applicable Environmental Standards) • Canada-Wide Standards for Petroleum Hydrocarbons in Soil, Canadian Council of Ministers of the Environment (CCME 2001). • Environment Canada, Federal Interim Groundwater Quality Guidelines (Government of Canada 2012b).
+- Canadian Environmental Protection Act (Government of Canada 1999a) - Environmental Quality Guidelines (CCME] 2021). - Canada-Wide Standards for Petroleum Hydrocarbons in Soil, Canadian Council of Ministers of the Environment (CCME 2001). - Environment Canada, Federal Interim Groundwater Quality Guidelines (Government of Canada 2012b).

-Provincial and Provincial Regional Laws and Regulations to Consider as Guidance Environmental Management Act (Government of BC 2003a) Contaminated Sites Regulation (Government of BC 1996b) and amendments Provides robust regulation and guidance for the management and remediation of contaminated sites that could be utilized by Malahat Nation for developing a Contaminated Sites Management Tool Also provides binding standards for soil, groundwater, sediment and soil vapour for a comprehensive list of parameters (many of which are not presently regulated under the federal regime) Regional CVRD Soil Deposit Bylaw (CVRD 2021) Provides regulation for depositing of clean soils and prevents unathorized importing of contaminated soils which may be useful in the management of MN's fill site Existing Malahat Laws, Policies and Regulations None Existing Guidelines and Best Management Practices Environmental Public Health Services (First Nations Health Authority 2016).
-Provides a description of public health issues, inspections, and assessments managed by the First Nations Health Authority including: Drinking water Wastewater Solid waste Environmental contaminants and risk assessment Proposed Response • Remediate known contamination via remedial excavation (AECs 5, 7, and 8) and via risk assessment (AECs 3 and 6).
-Develop an Environmental Protection Law to establish standards for soil, air and water quality and regulations/permitting requirements for importing/exporting fill/soils Develop an Environmental Monitoring Program for soil and groundwater monitoring and reporting program for the existing fill site (in progress as part of permitting process) and other AECs.
+Dravingial and Description Provincial and Regional Laws and Provincial Regulations to 2 Environmental Management Fiet (Covernment of Be 2000a) Consider as Guidance Contaminated Sites Regulation (Government of BC 1996b) a amendments Gardanos Provides robust regulation and guidance for the management and remediation of contaminated sites that could be utilized by Malahat Nation for developing a Contaminated Sites Management Tool Also provides binding standards for soil, groundwater, sediment and soil vapour for a comprehensive list of parameters (many of which are not presently regulated under the federal regime) Regional CVRD Soil Deposit Bylaw (CVRD 2021) Provides regulation for depositing of clean soils and prevents unathorized importing of contaminated soils which may be useful in the management of MN's fill site Existing Malahat Laws, Policies and Regulations None Existing Environmental Public Health Services (First Nations Health Authority 2016).
+Guidelines and o Provides a description of public health issues, inspection Best Management Practices assessments managed by the First Nations Health Authority including: Practices ■ Drinking water Wastewater Solid waste Environmental contaminants and risk assessment Proposed Response • Remediate known contamination via remedial excavation (AECs 5, 7, and 8) and via risk assessment (AECs 3 and 6).
+Develop an Environmental Protection Law to establish standards for soil, air and water quality and regulations/permitting requirements for importing/exporting fill/soils Develop an Environmental Monitoring Program for soil and groundwate monitoring and reporting program for the existing fill site (in progress as part o permitting process) and other AECs.
 Develop a Contaminated Sites Management Tool with BMPs and information packages for tenants: Develop educational tools for residents and provide training in the handling of substances that could result in contamination.
 Require commercial/industrial tenants to develop and implement a response plan and submit to Malahat for review.
-Check on compliance by tenants through review of annual reports and regular audits. • Develop a reserve-wide Spill Response Plan (Section 4.4.2).
+Check on compliance by tenants through review of annual reports and regular audits.
+Develop a reserve-wide Spill Response Plan (Section 4.4.2).
 Supply Operations and Maintenance team with up-to-date tidy tanks and other portable fuel containment.